If you’re sick of battling it out for one of the coveted squat racks at your gym, it may be time to start investing in home gym equipment.

 - Easy dial makes it simple to select weights

-- The manufacture advises not to do press-ups with these, so renegade rows aren’t possible
+- Bowflex advises not to do press-ups with these, so renegade rows aren’t possible

 - Might not be suitable for everyone if you’re accustomed to the feel and use of traditional weights

-It’s so easy to change the weight settings on this adjustable pair of dumbbells that it almost seems pointless to own any other kind.
+It’s so easy to change the weight settings on these bowflex weights that it almost seems pointless to own any other kind.
 It doesn’t take up a lot of space and there are plenty of weight variations.
 The durable moulding gives these dumbbells a smooth life off and without the clang of metal, your training becomes even more peaceful.
-This is a great addition to any at-home set up.
+The Bowflex Selecttech are a great addition to any at-home set up.

 If you’re used to lifting with traditional dumbbells, it may take a few workouts to get used to the square design.
 However, the design makes it simple to adjust the weight in seconds, and they offer a more balanced design than traditional dumbbells.